Update: ‘Specifications’ section updated and ‘TopElectricSUV says’ section added.

-The Mercedes eSprinter is set to enter a new generation.
-The ‘eSprinter 2.0’ is set for launch in the second half of 2023, and the electric van will be manufactured at North Charleston in South Carolina, and in Dusseldorf and Ludwigsfelde, in Germany.
-Here’s everything we know on the 2024 Mercedes eSprinter.
+The next-gen Mercedes eSprinter is undergoing final testing and will make its world debut in February 2023.
+The ‘eSprinter 2.0’ is set for launch (sales launch) in the second half of 2023, and the electric van will be manufactured at North Charleston in South Carolina, and in Düsseldorf and Ludwigsfelde, in Germany.
+Here’s everything we know about the 2024 Mercedes eSprinter.

 According to a report Automotive News published on August 11, 2022, the next-gen Mercedes eSprinter will be available in two wheelbases.
 Over time, expect the redesigned electric van to come in multiple body styles that suit a variety of commercial applications.